-Workindo was established in 2019 in turkey for the purpose of the showing business activity in human resources, domestically and internationally to give workers supply employment services and carry out these services.
+Workindo was established in 2019 in Turkey for the purpose of the showing business activity in human resources, domestically and internationally to give workers supply employment services and carry out these services.

-Notes to Consolidated Financial Statements As at and for the Year Ended 31 December 2020 (Amounts expressed in thousands of Turkish Lira ("TL") unless otherwise stated.)
+(Amounts expressed in thousands of United States Dollar ("US Dollar") unless otherwise stated.)